 Inland Rail will provide the potential for greater connectivity and increased rail freight volumes from southern and south-west Queensland, leveraging the benefits of the new Inland Rail infrastructure.

 Inland Rail is a large and complex project.
-To deliver the new and upgraded 1,700km rail line, the program has been divided into 13 sub-projects by ARTC to better facilitate delivery.
-In Queensland there are 5 sub-projects:
+To better facilitate delivery, the program has been divided into 13 sub-projects, 5 of which are located in Queensland:

 - New South Wales / Queensland Border to Gowrie